Photoshop Layers Panel Essentials

 You may have noticed that when I only had the one Background layer in my document, it was highlighted in blue in the Layers panel.
 Then, when I added Layer 1, Layer 1 became the highlighted layer.
 And now Layer 2 is the highlighted layer.
 What’s up with the highlights?

 When a layer is highlighted, it means it's currently the active layer.
 Anything we do in the document is done to the contents of the active layer.
 Each time we add a new layer, Photoshop automatically makes it the active layer, but we can manually change which layer is the active layer simply by clicking on the layer we need.
 Here, I'll make Layer 1 the active layer by clicking on it, and we see that it becomes highlighted:

 To delete a layer, simply click on it and, with your mouse button still held down, drag it down onto the Trash Bin icon at the bottom of the Layers panel.
 Release your mouse button when you're over the icon.
 Here, I'm deleting Layer 1:

-I’ll delete Layer 2 as well by clicking and dragging it down onto the Trash Bin:
+I'll delete Layer 2 as well by clicking and dragging it down into the Trash Bin:

 And now I'm back to having just a single layer, the Background layer, in my document:

 Copying A Layer